Schedule an appointment to meet with the new Center for Global and Career Services about your area of interest.Make an

 What are the days and times of the online and in-person training during Phase One?

-Phase One, which is the initial EMT training for participants, begins on February 1 – each Monday, a new coursework module and lecture will become available.
-The program meets online on Wednesdays (8:00 p.m. – 10:00 p.m.) and in person every other Saturday (8:00 a.m. – 4:00 p.m.).
+Phase One, which is the initial EMT training for participants, begins on July 6 – each Monday, a new coursework module and lecture will become available.
+The program meets online on Thursdays (10:00 a.m. – 1:00 p.m.) and in person from August 23 to August 27 (9:00 a.m. – 5:00 p.m.).
+On-campus housing and transportation will be provided for current resident students.
 Meeting times will be synchronous education conducted online for lectures and in person for practical components.
-Asynchronous learning includes self-paced assignments accomplished during the remaining four hours of the program allowing scheduling flexibility.
-Students can plan on dedicating 16 hours per week for 6 months through the duration of this program inclusive of work schedules in phases two and three.
+Asynchronous learning includes self-paced assignments allowing scheduling flexibility.
+Students can plan on dedicating 16 hours per week for 6 months through the duration of this program inclusive of work schedules in Phases Two and Three.

 Will my schedule change for Phase Two and Three (if it is different than Phase One time)?